Aff-Sun/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+Edited title: "Welcome to my blog"
 ---

-I'm glad you are here.
+Edited I'm glad you are here.
 I plan to talk about ...